Association with me

 Overview

 This project began with the question, "How well do my traits align with those of others?"
 We interact with many people daily, but it can be unclear who shares similar traits with us and how close we are to them.
-This project aimed to analyze the characteristics of my acquaintances and our relationships to explore the diversity within those connections visually.
+This project aimed to analyze the characteristics of my acquaintances and our relationships to visually explore the diversity within those connections.

 The analysis categorized individuals based on the similarity of their traits and their relational proximity to me.
 Through this process, I discovered that relationships aren't simply defined by how close or distant they are.
 Sometimes, people who are close to me may have contrasting traits, while those who feel distant may surprisingly share similar characteristics.